seblessa/Seblessa/README.md

 # About Me

+Hello there! 👋 My name is Sebastião Santos Lessa, and I am passionate about Artificial Intelligence and Data Science.

+## Education

-My name is Sebastião Santos Lessa and I am currently studying Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.
+🎓 I am currently pursuing a degree in Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.

-My main working station is a macbook pro m1 13".
-I use the hyper terminal with zsh.
-The theme I am currently using is the [powerlevel10k](https://github.com/romkatv/powerlevel10k).
+## Workstation

+💻 My main working station is a MacBook Pro M1 13", which provides a powerful environment for my coding and data analysis tasks.

+## Terminal and Shell Theme

+🖥️ For my command-line interface (CLI), I prefer using the [**hyper**](https://github.com/vercel/hyper) terminal with the "zsh" shell.
+It offers a great user experience and makes my development workflow more efficient.

+🎨 Currently, I'm using the [**powerlevel10k**](https://github.com/romkatv/powerlevel10k) theme for my shell.
+It not only looks stylish but also provides useful information and customization options to suit my needs.

 Here are the configurations: